lyingflame/NUSpaces-Orbitall-/README.md

 Scores are recalculated in two ways:
 1. **Every 15 minutes** via a scheduled CRON job
-2. **Automatically** whenever a student submits new feedback for a spot
+2. **Automatically updates** whenever a student submits new feedback for a spot

 ## 3. Status Display